Almada was under rotating water cuts for

 4 Jul 2026ERSAR's request for explanations becomes public.
 The petition passes 3,000 signatures; protests are announced.

-5 Jul 20262025's failure mode returns: a new trunk-main rupture cuts six zones; SMAS speaks of pipes “at the end of their life cycle”.
+5 Jul 20262025's failure mode returns: a new trunk-main rupture cuts six zones (Monte de Caparica, Lazarim, Palhais, Alto do Índio, Vale Flores and Costa da Caparica); SMAS speaks of pipes “at the end of their life cycle”.
 Petition at 3,971.

 6 · The politics: who answers

 Inês de Medeiros (PS) has led the câmara since 2017, re-elected in October 2025 to a 3rd and final term with 29.1%.
 The PS-CDU governance agreement (17 Nov 2025) handed the SMAS presidency to the CDU; an external audit of the municipal universe was also agreed.
-Since December 2025, SMAS is chaired by Luís Palma (CDU) – and the mayor herself sits as first board member.
-Palma chaired the Laranjeiro e Feijó parish union from 2013 to 2025 – two of the parishes now facing cuts.
-The twist is on record: In August 2025 the CDU blamed “the executive's systematic refusal to invest” in the water networks.
+Since December 2025, SMAS is chaired by Luís Palma (CDU), and the mayor herself sits as first board member.
+Palma chaired the Laranjeiro e Feijó parish union from 2013 to 2025, two of the parishes now facing cuts.
+In August 2025 the CDU blamed “the executive's systematic refusal to invest” in the water networks.
 Since December 2025, a CDU councillor chairs SMAS.
+On 6 July, Paulo Sabino (PSD), councillor and president of PSD Almada, announced he would escalate to a formal motion of censure against the PS-CDU executive, an accusation, not a fact Questiona adopts.
+On 22 July, the motion of censure announced by the PSD was debated in the municipal assembly and rejected in the early hours, after more than five hours of debate: PS, CDU and Livre against, BE abstaining, PSD, IL and Chega in favour.
+The motion was not binding, so it could never have affected the executive's continuity.

 Council seats by party, 2025-2029 executive (first Chega seats in Almada; BE lost its seat).